Robbie-Cook/bigiron.css/.github/CONTRIBUTING.md

 1. Get a copy of the repository.
 It is recommended to [fork](https://github.com/kognise/water.css/fork) it first and clone to your machine using `git`.

-2. Make sure that you have [yarn installed](https://classic.yarnpkg.com/en/docs/install/), then install dependencies by running:
+2. Make sure that you have [npm installed](https://classic.yarnpkg.com/en/docs/install/), then install dependencies by running:

     ```
-    yarn install
+    npm install
     ```

 3. Start the development server with live reload:

     ```
-    yarn dev
+    npm dev
     ```

 4. Now you can visit [localhost:3000](http://localhost:3000) and start playing around with the framework – when you make changes to Water.css, the site will reload automatically so you can see what changed.

 *Note:* A script that builds distribution ready files is also available but it is not the part of development workflow.
-It is designed to be triggered automatically while publishing a new version of Water.css, but if you want to inspect the minified assets meant for production, you can run it manually: `yarn build`
+It is designed to be triggered automatically while publishing a new version of Water.css, but if you want to inspect the minified assets meant for production, you can run it manually: `npm build`

 > Alternatively, you can develop in Repl.it, a supercool in-browser IDE!
 Just click this button: [![Run on Repl.it](https://repl.it/badge/github/kognise/water.css)](https://repl.it/github/kognise/water.css)